wharfkit/website/src/routes/blog/posts/5-session-introduction.md

 In order for an application to interact with the blockchain, it will first need to create a `Session`.
 To do so, the developer would first need the information to set it up, including:

 - **The Blockchain**: Which blockchain this session is configured to interact with.
-This includes the `Chain ID` and an `API endpoint`.
+This includes the Chain ID and an API endpoint.
 - **The Account**: Which account on the configured blockchain this session is using.
-This includes both the `actor` and `permission`.
+This includes both the actor and permission.
 - **The Wallet**: A `WalletPlugin` for this session that is capable of returning a signature for any interaction.

 As of version 0.1.1 of the `@wharfkit/session` library, in practice this would look like: